BackgroundInterview Date:August 2018

 Do you feel people are open to multiple schools of thought in the classroom?

 In the History department, yes.
-Especially a lot of the classes I’ve taken are prefaced with encouraging open though, and, if anything, encouraging people to acknowledge other schools of thought.
+A lot of the classes I’ve taken are prefaced with encouraging open thought, and, if anything, encouraging people to acknowledge other schools of thought.
 I think people would argue differently for other departments, but History itself remains pretty objective.

 How accessible have your professors been?

 Extremely accessible.
 A lot of the upper-level History classes are no more than 15 students and they have office hours during the week and if you can’t make them you can email them and I’d say 8/10 times they can meet with you at a different point that week.

 Why did you choose History?
 Are you happy with your choice?